-We are starting our Road Trip Susanville from Old Station because this intersection ties into several other Road Trips on our site.
-You can go to our Road Trip Old Station to view the features to this point.
+We are starting our Road Trip to Susanville from Old Station because this intersection ties into several other Road Trips on our site.
+You can go to our Road Trip to Old Station to view the features to this point.

 Old Station is a very small community.
 As you come into town you will see Rim Rock Ranch on the right, an historic bed and breakfast plus store and cabins for rent.
 I like this place and the folks that run it.
 You can find a little bit of everything including paperbacks to trade or buy.